The best coffee will always be the most transparent

 Green coffee prices

-However, in the C-Market, which is the central futures exchange market, where future coffee crops are contracted and where specialty coffee does not operate, although it is affected, coffee fell from $2.14 per pound to $1.74/lb, so that coffees with very good scores according to the SCA (between 80 and 85.9 points) have been paid worse.
+From NOMAD COFFEE we pay more and better for high quality coffees and our average payout has increased by more than $3 per pound over last year.However, in the C-Market, which is the central futures exchange market, where future coffee crops are contracted and where specialty coffee does not operate, although it is affected, coffee fell from $2.14 per pound to $1.74/lb, so that coffees with very good scores according to the SCA (between 80 and 85.9 points) have been paid worse.
 Fortunately, the specialty coffee market continues to pay fair prices for the quality of these lots.
 In this comparison you can see how we have paid in relation to the specialty coffee market.

 Specifically, NOMAD maintained or increased the prices of the lots between 82 and 84.9 points that it was able to purchase directly: Finca Aquiares, in Costa Rica; Chambakú, in Colombia; and Las Brisas, in El Salvador.
-In lots of this score purchased through intermediaries, a slight drop in price was noted.
+In the lots of that score purchased through intermediaries, a slight drop in price was noted.
 For lots of 86 points or more, we paid above the average, and this was even more noticeable for lots of more than 88 points.